Knife Accessories

 Acacia and teak make great cutting boards, but your options aren’t certainly limited.
 Maple, cherry, ash, walnut, beech, and many others are just as great.

-Just like how steel affects the features of a knife, the wood does the same for cutting boards.
 Read more about knife accessories from our blog to find out what to expect from different woods as a cutting board material.

 Acacia or teak: which one to sell?